Texas school shooting: Accused shooter's dad believes bullying behind rampage, paper says

 In a statement over the weekend, the Santa Fe Independent School District said it was aware of false reports "about SFISD high school coaches and bully-like behaviors toward the student shooter."
 The administration investigated the claims and determined they were untrue, the statement said.

-Pagourtzis, who the Journal reported owns a shipping repair company in Houston, about an hour's drive north of Santa Fe, said he struggled to get where he is today, leaving his village in northern Greece when he was 12 with only the clothes he was wearing and a spare set of boots.
+Pagourtzis, who business records show owns North American Marine Inc., a ship repair and industrial cleaning company in Houston, north of Santa Fe, told the Journal he struggled to get where he is today.
+He left his village in northern Greece when he was 12 with only the clothes he was wearing and a spare set of boots, he said.

 "This country treated us well.
 I worked hard and became a shipowner.
 I had three ships, which I sold," he told the paper.
 "Now ... our lives are shattered."

-During the interview, Pagourtzis wouldn't discuss how his son came to acquire the weapons used in Friday's attack, the paper reported.
+During the interview with The Wall Street Journal, Antonios Pagourtzis wouldn't discuss how his son came to acquire the weapons used in Friday's attack, the paper reported.

-Dimitirios was armed with a sawed-off shotgun and a .38-caliber handgun, and Texas Gov. Greg Abbott said last week that the teen obtained the guns from his father, but a law enforcement official told CNN that authorities are still trying to determine whether that's the case.
+The suspect was armed with a sawed-off shotgun and a .38-caliber handgun, and Texas Gov. Greg Abbott said last week that the teen obtained the guns from his father, but a law enforcement official told CNN that authorities are still trying to determine whether that's the case.

 Sawed-off shotguns are illegal without a permit from the Bureau of Alcohol, Tobacco, Firearms and Explosives.
 The .38-caliber handgun was purchased in the early 1990s, the official said.

-Investigators have identified the original buyers, but how Dimitirios ultimately obtained the weapons is still under investigation, the official said.
+Investigators have identified the original buyers, but how Dimitrios ultimately obtained the weapons is still under investigation, the official said.

+In a Saturday interview with Greece's Antenna TV, Pagourtzis said he owned the guns used in the attack and Dimitrios took them from his closet.

+Dimitrios worked out and didn't drink or get into fights, he told the station.
+He said he ate and played with his son the night before the shooting, and Dimitrios left early the next morning.
+When the father asked why he was leaving early, Dimitrios replied, "I'm off, I love you and I'll see you in the afternoon," Pagourtzis told Antenna.

-Two school resource officers arrived at the school about four minutes after the shooting started and engaged Dimitirios, enabling other officers to evacuate teachers, administrators and students, Galveston County Sheriff Henry Trochesset said.
+Two school resource officers arrived at the school about four minutes after the shooting started and engaged Dimitrios, enabling other officers to evacuate teachers, administrators and students, Galveston County Sheriff Henry Trochesset said.

-Officers exchanged gunfire with Dimitirios before a 25-minute negotiation ended in his surrender.
+Officers exchanged gunfire with Dimitrios before a 25-minute negotiation ended in his surrender.
 The suspect and officers did not exchange gunfire during the negotiation, the sheriff said.

 "From what I see, I don't believe any of the individuals that were killed" were shot by law enforcement during the crossfire with the suspect, Trochesset said, adding he can't be 100% certain until the autopsies are complete.

+The cause of death for each victim was gunshot wounds, according to John Florence, chief investigator for the Galveston County Medical Examiner's Office.
+It's unclear when the autopsies will be complete, Florence said, and release of the completed autopsies could be delayed at the prosecutor's request.

-Dimitirios told an investigator he acted alone and spared people he liked because he wanted his story told, according to a probable cause affidavit.
+Dimitrios told an investigator he acted alone and spared people he liked because he wanted his story told, according to a probable cause affidavit.

 The massacre claimed the lives of students Sabika Sheikh, Shana Fisher, Jared Black, Chris Stone, Angelique Ramirez, Christian Riley Garcia, Aaron Kyle McLeod and Kimberly Vaughan.
 Teachers Glenda Ann Perkins and Cynthia Tisdale were also killed.